-Previous classification of neural codes on up to 4 neurons as having local obstructions or not was done by hand~\cite{what-makes,neural_ring}.
-We automated this process for codes on 5 neurons using {\tt SageMath} \cite{sage}: we first enumerated all simplicial complexes on 5 vertices, up to symmetry, and then computed for each simplicial complex the list of mandatory codewords.
+Previous classification of neural codes on up to four neurons as having local obstructions or not was done by hand~\cite{what-makes,neural_ring}.
+We automated this process for codes on five neurons using {\tt SageMath} \cite{sage}: we first enumerated all simplicial complexes on five vertices, up to symmetry, and then computed for each simplicial complex the list of mandatory codewords.
 We describe these procedures in more detail below.
-Source code and the list of simplical complexes on five vertices and their mandatory codewords can be found in the appendices.